hypergol/hypergol/docs/source/tutorial.rst

     $ python3 -m hypergol.cli.create_pipeline PipelineName Source1 Task1 Task2 ExampleClass1 ExampleClass2

 This will create ``pipelines/pipeline_name.py`` and ``pipeline_name.sh``.
 The shell script has examples how to pass parameters to the script and also (optionally) disables multithreading on popular numerical packages as these may interfere with parallel execution.
-Pipeline uses ``python-fire`` package to handle command line arguments so just follow the example to add more.
+Pipeline uses the `Python Fire <https://google.github.io/python-fire/guide/>`__ package to handle command line arguments so just follow the example to add more.

 In the python script stubs for several functionalities are generated: